moogway82/JamSoftElectronULA/README.md

 - Eric Schlaepfer (aka TubeTime) for the Graphics Gremlin project which gave me an inexpensive, Open-Source, 5V tollerant FPGA project to form the base of my hardware design
 - Dave Hitchins for being really supportive to me from early on and sharing his knowledge and Electron hardware for me to test against
 - Gary Colville (aka ramtop) for his support and providing access to his amazing ElkSD which sped up testing considerably
-- Julian, a volunteer at the RMC Retro Cave who was really supportive and gave me a much needed boost to carry on when it wasn't going well
+- Julian, a volunteer at the RMC Cave who was really supportive when I visited and gave me a much needed boost to carry on when it wasn't going well
 - The Stardot community - great group of people and just an amazing place for all things Acorn
 - MFMI Lee and his Discord Server for just being a super supportive community and giving me the push to get this out there
 - Libi, my amazing partner for putting up with me mucking about on old computers